 British history 1500-1750, especially social & cultural issues; History of the family; Local community studies; Class & social structure

-At Yale, he has served as Director of Undergraduate Studies and as Senior Essay Director for the Department of History, has chaired the Renaissance Studies Program and is currently co-director of the interdisciplinary Center for the Study of Representative Institutions.
+At Yale, he has served as Director of Undergraduate Studies and as Senior Essay Director for the Department of History, has chaired the Renaissance Studies Program and co-directed the interdisciplinary Center for the Study of Representative Institutions.
 He serves on the advisory board of the Yale Center for British Art and the Paul Mellon Centre (London).
 He regularly offers a survey course on early modern Britain, and seminar courses in social, economic and cultural themes.
 In 2008, he was awarded Yale’s Sidonie Miskimin Clauss Prize for Teaching Excellence in the Humanities.